apache/predictionio/docs/manual/recommendation/quickstart.md

 when the engine finishes training, you should see a console message **Saved engine instance with ID: d7GvtbDbTbWhxlbDBfyydQ**.

 This will deploy an engine that binds to http://localhost:8000.
 You can visit that page in your web browser to check its status.

 ![Engine Status]({{ site.baseurl }}/images/engine-server.png)

 |

 Now, You can try to retrieve predicted results.
-To recommend 4 movies to user whose id is 1, you send this JSON { "user": 1, "num": 4 } to the deployed engine and it will return a JSON of the recommended movies.
-Simply send a query by making a HTTP request or through the `EngineClient` of a SDK:
+To recommend 4 movies to user whose id is 1, you send this JSON `{ "user": 1, "num": 4 }` to the deployed engine and it will return a JSON of the recommended movies.
+Simply send a query by making a HTTP request or through the `EngineClient` of an SDK:

 <div class="codetabs">
 <div data-lang="Python SDK">